Banks, commodities lead UK shares lower

 Adding pressure were concerns that imminent economic data from China could be grim as the fallout from Europe's debt crisis spreads, taking the gloss off Beijing's first rate-cut in four years.

-Miners, which rely heavily on demand from the world's fastest growing economy, were down 3 percent having gained 11 percent over the last 2 trading days, while energy shares shed 1.2 percent.
+Miners .FTNMX1770, which rely heavily on demand from the world's fastest growing economy, were down 3 percent having gained 11 percent over the last 2 trading days, while energy shares .FTNMX0530 shed 1.2 percent.
 Both sectors tracked weaker commodity prices.

-Johnson Matthey, the world's largest supplier of catalytic converters, which rallied strongly on Thursday after it proposed its first ever special dividend, fell 2.3 percent as JPMorgan cut its price target on the firm.
+Johnson Matthey (JMAT.L), the world's largest supplier of catalytic converters, which rallied strongly on Thursday after it proposed its first ever special dividend, fell 2.3 percent as JPMorgan cut its price target on the firm.

 EUROPE WOES LINGER